OldManUmby/Sundered-Shadows/Manuscript/10a--Dwarf.md

 #### Clans and Kinship

 Strong familial ties and a feeling of community are the cornerstones of dwarven culture.
 The importance of clans and kinship cannot be overstated, and a steadfast allegiance to one's family and fellows is expected.
 Every element of their lives is infused with a strong sense of honor and responsibility, influencing how they act and make decisions.
-Dwarves are renowned for their strong work ethics, constant pursuit of perfection in their chosen professions and unshakable commitment to honoring their ancient traditions.
+Dwarves are renowned for their strong work ethic, constant pursuit of perfection in their chosen professions and unshakable commitment to honoring their ancient traditions.

 #### Beyond the Mountains